- Listing Type: Summer Programs

 - Minimum Cost: Free

-¡Cultiva!
-Participants have the power to help make decisions, as a group, about many aspects of the project.
-Youth are encouraged to be involved with project administration, public relations, community education, as well as garden work and community service projects.
+Cultiva participants are empowered to make decisions about many aspects of the program.
+Youth are encouraged to participate in project administration, public relations, and community education, as well as garden work and community service projects.